-Fertility considerations for trans people
+Fertility considerations for trans and non-binary people

 It is not known fully how or if hormone treatment affects people’s fertility, and everyone is different.
 Taking medication will mean that it is likely that your egg or sperm production will decrease and you will reduce the ability to produce eggs or sperm when needed.
 Hence, storing these ‘gametes’ is an important consideration for you if you wish to have biological children in the future.

 Storing sperm is a much easier option than storing eggs, so please do consider this carefully as it is important and a common source of regret later in life.